ScheerMT/hca-design-system-guide/README.md

 that you can count on to point you in the right direction in the world of HCA Design System.

 ## Dependencies
-1. Node.js & NPM
+1. Node.js & NPM v.
+6.9.4 or later
-3. Globally installed Grunt
+3. Globally installed Grunt v.
+1.0.2 or later.

 ## Project Setup

 1. Clone this repository
 2. run `npm install` in the root directory (hca-design-system-guide/)
+3. run `grunt serve` to start serving locally with livereload

 ## Usage